John Hopkins (political activist): Life

 Arrested for cannabis possession, Hopkins elected for trial by jury.
-In court on 1 June 1967, Hopkins claimed that cannabis was harmless and that the law should be changed.
-The judge, describing him as "a pest to society", sentenced Hopkins to nine months in prison for keeping premises for the smoking of cannabis and possession of cannabis, although he served only six months.
+In court on 1 June 1967, he claimed that cannabis was harmless and that the law should be changed.
+The judge, describing Hopkins as "a pest to society", sentenced him to nine months in prison for keeping premises for the smoking of cannabis and possession of cannabis, although Hopkins served only six months.
 He was jailed at HM Prison Wormwood Scrubs.
 A "Free Hoppy" movement sprang up and, as one particular consequence, Stephen Abrams began co-ordinating a campaign for the liberalisation of the law on cannabis.
 This led to the publication in The Times on 24 July of a full-page advertisement that described the existing law as "immoral in principle and unworkable in practice", signed by Francis Crick, George Melly, Jonathan Miller and the Beatles.
 Paul McCartney, initially clandestinely, arranged the funding for this advertisement as a tribute to Hoppy, at the instigation of Barry Miles.

 Hopkins remained a member of IT′s editorial board and a major contributor, and founded BIT as an information and agitprop arm.
 Hopkins favoured the more anarchistic elements in the "underground" centred on Ladbroke Grove, such as former UFO doorman Mick Farren, who by 1967 was also working at the IT newspaper.

 In the 1970s, Hopkins was involved in researching the social uses of video for UNESCO, the Arts Council of Great Britain, the Home Office and others, and edited the Journal of the Centre for Advanced TV Studies.
 Later, he worked as a technical journalist in the video trade press, and co-authored distance learning video training courses.
 Subsequently, he took and exhibited macro photography of flowers and other plants, and co-authored papers on plant biochemistry at the University of Westminster.
 He also exhibited his photographs of events and personalities in the 1960s.

-He died at the age of 77 on 30 January 2015.
+Hopkins died at the age of 77 on 30 January 2015.